 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

-1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, 1 acres.
-Wetlands adjacent to TNWs: acres.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area:

+☐ TNWs: linear feet width (ft), Or, acres. ☐ Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: .
-Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The UNT to Cherith Brook on site has an approximately 120 acre drainage.
+The drainage is large enough, based on approximately 45" of precipitation annually, to maintain a perennial baseflow.
+Likewise, the stream appears as a "blue line" on topo maps, indicating perennial flow.
+The owner also stated that the stream maintains a base flow in most years Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: .
+Provide rationale indicating that tributary flows seasonally: scasonary